glouppe/info8010-deep-learning/lecture10.md

 class: middle

-Bayesian neural networks are *easy to formulate*,  but notoriously **difficult** to perform inference in.
+Bayesian neural networks are easy to formulate,  but notoriously .bold[difficult] to perform inference in.

 $p(\mathbf{d})$ is intractable to evaluate, which results in the posterior $p(\mathbf{\omega}|\mathbf{d})$ not being tractable either.